benoitvallon/benoitvallon.github.io/_posts/2016-01-15-the-binary-search-tree-data-structure.md

 ### Edges and nodes

-The number of edges equals the height of the tree.
-The number of levels equals the number of edges + 1.
+The height of the tree equals the number of edges between the root and a leaf.
+The number of levels equals the `height + 1`.

-Number of nodes: `2^levels - 1` maximum nodes where `levels = edges + 1`
+Number of nodes: `2^levels - 1` maximum nodes where `levels = height + 1` where `height = edges-between-root-and-leaf`

 - 1 edge, 2 levels => `2^2 - 1 = 3` nodes N \| NN
 - 2 edges, 3 levels => `2^3 - 1 = 7` nodes N \| NN \| NN NN